How to Make Baby Food With a Food Processor:

 Firstly you’ve identified which foods you need to prepare.
 Then you can start making food.
 But you also carry on babies’ food up to a puree texture.
 Smoother food is best for young babies because they have a hard time chewing.
 Most of the time, the small baby teeth have not yet come in or are just starting to.
 Remember, babies also love warm foods, so don’t be afraid when babies food heat.

 Our suggested food processor is best for you.
-So order food maker from Amazon from our website.
-Because we spend time here for you to choose the best product and we get a little amount of commission.
+So order food maker from Amazon from our website because we spend time here for you to choose the best product and get a small amount of commission.

 - Cook and then puree or grind, diluting with liquid as needed.